WDI-SEA/react-development-course-materials/schedules/normal-schedule.md

   - a short exercise where students will need a piece of paper to draw out components
 - Lesson 5 has:
   - a video
   - a very quick exercise (10 min) for students to try and figure out on their own.
-The solution is [here](h../../../../React-Exercise-Solutions/blob/master/exercises/jsx-hello-world/App.js).
+The solution is in a branch.
 - Lesson 6 has:
   - a video.
 - Lesson 7 has: